 Cookies made from scratch are the best thing ever!
 My family loves these cookies and didn’t even notice that they are made with white sugar only.
 I’m sure you’ll love the recipe too.
 It’s so easy and quick to make!

 I’ve put together many useful tips and tricks for making chocolate chip cookies without brown sugar below.
-But if you just see want to see the recipe instructions, click here.
+But if you just want to see the recipe, scroll down to the recipe card below.

 Can I use white sugar instead of brown sugar in cookies?
 Yes!
 I chose white, granulated sugar for these soft and chewy chocolate chip cookies because it’s the most accessible type of sugar.

 White sugar chocolate chip cookies are a bit crisper and thinner than their brown sugar counterparts but still absolutely delicious!